springboardmentor27300a/AirFly-Insights-Data-Visualization-and-Analysis-of-Airline-Operations-Batch-13---1-/README.md

 Peak hours contribute to higher delays

 How to Run the Project -
-Open the notebook in Google Colab
+Open the notebook in Google Colab,
-Run all preprocessing steps
+Run all preprocessing steps,
-Load cleaned dataset into Power BI
+Load cleaned dataset into Power BI,
-Build dashboard using visuals
+Build dashboard using visuals.

 Conclusion -
 This project demonstrates how data analysis and visualization can help understand airline performance and delays, enabling better decision-making.